-Adult patients should use Valcyte tablets, not Valcyte for oral solution [see DOSAGE AND ADMINISTRATION].
+Inform adult patients that they should use VALCYTE tablets, not VALCYTE for oral solution [see DOSAGE AND ADMINISTRATION].

-Instruct patients to take Valcyte with food to maximize bioavailability.
+Inform patients to take VALCYTE with food to maximize bioavailability.

 Ganciclovir was carcinogenic in the mouse at oral doses that produced exposures approximately 0.1x and 1.4x, respectively, the mean drug exposure in humans following the recommended intravenous dose of 5 mg/kg, based on area under the plasma concentration curve (AUC) comparisons.
 At the higher dose there was a significant increase in the incidence of tumors of the preputial gland in males, forestomach (nonglandular mucosa) in males and females, and reproductive tissues (ovaries, uterus, mammary gland, clitoral gland and vagina) and liver in females.
 At the lower dose, a slightly increased incidence of tumors was noted in the preputial and harderian glands in males, forestomach in males and females, and liver in females.
 Ganciclovir should be considered a potential carcinogen in humans.

 Valganciclovir increases mutations in mouse lymphoma cells.
 In the mouse micronucleus assay, valganciclovir was clastogenic.
 Valganciclovir was not mutagenic in the Ames Salmonella assay.
 Ganciclovir increased mutations in mouse lymphoma cells and DNA damage in human lymphocytes in vitro.
 In the mouse micronucleus assay, ganciclovir was clastogenic.
 Ganciclovir was not mutagenic in the Ames Salmonella assay.